Getting Started in iOS Simulator

 After completing this task, notice that the blue dot representing your location is in New York, NY, near the Long Island Expressway, as shown in Figure 1-4.

-iOS Simulator provides the ability to simulate five devices:
+iOS Simulator provides the ability to simulate several devices:

 In Xcode, choose Xcode > Preferences.